Meteora: Geology

-Beside the Pindos Mountains, in the western region of Thessaly, these unique and enormous columns of rock rise precipitously from the ground.
+Beside the Pindos Mountains, in the western region of Thessaly, these unusual columns of rock rise precipitously from the ground.
 But their unusual form is not easy to explain geologically.
-They are not volcanic plugs of hard igneous rock typical elsewhere, but the rocks are composed of a mixture of sandstone and conglomerate.
+However, they are not like the typical volcanic plugs of igneous rock found elsewhere, as they are composed of a mixture of sandstone and conglomerate.

 The conglomerate was formed of deposits of stone, sand, and mud from streams flowing into a delta at the edge of a lake, over millions of years.
 About 60 million years ago during the Paleogene period a series of earth movements pushed the seabed upward, creating a high plateau and causing many vertical fault lines in the thick layer of sandstone.
 The huge rock pillars were then formed by weathering by water, wind, and extremes of temperature on the vertical faults.
 It is unusual that this conglomerate formation and type of weathering are confined to a relatively localised area within the surrounding mountain formation.
 The complex is referred to an exhumed continental remnant of Pangean association.

 This type of rock formation and weathering process has happened in many other places locally and throughout the world, but what makes Meteora's appearance special is the uniformity of the sedimentary rock constituents deposited over millions of years leaving few signs of vertical layering, and the localised abrupt vertical weathering.

 Excavations and research have discovered petrified diatoms in Theopetra Cave, which have contributed to understanding the Palaeo-climate and climate changes.
 Radiocarbon dating evidences human presence dating back 50,000 years.
-The cave used to be open to the public, but is currently closed indefinitely, for safety inspections.
+The cave is now open to public after restoration.

 Vegetation grows thickly out of the vertical rock walls, mainly due to the water that one is able to find in the cracks and crevices that scale the cliff.
 Over the past several hundred years, the reports that the Meteora was easily accessible by foot have changed because now one must pass through an impenetrable jungle.

 Being such massive unpredictable rock pillars, rock falls pose a constant threat to pilgrims and tourists of Meteora.
 An earthquake of magnitude 7 on the Richter Scale shook the rocks in 1954 but the thin pillars still stand today.
 In 2005, a massive rock fell, closing the access road leading up to Meteora for days.